 This role will build on our current suite of online and outreach resources which pupils use to introduce them to the characters and storylines within Timesliders.
 These resources include a short film, audio stories, and topic box, details of which can be found here: Timesliders resources | National Trust for Scotland.

 The role will also work closely with the Learning Coordinator to further develop the resources required for in-person sessions delivered at Trust properties.
-At Drum, this currently includes learning resources such as films, audio and puzzles, delivered through hardware including bluetooth speakers and digital screens activated via RFID tags, and props such as specially commissioned wooden puzzle cog boxes.
+At Drum, this currently includes learning resources such as films, audio and puzzles, delivered through hardware including bluetooth speakers and digital screens activated via tablets and RFID tags, and props such as specially commissioned wooden puzzle cog boxes.
 New resources will need to be developed for sessions being delivered at other properties within the North East.

 This role would commission and procure the creative elements and content, and the physical hardware and props, for in-person Timesliders sessions.
 Sourcing new suppliers and standardising procurement methods is a key part of ensuring the programme can roll out to other properties in the future.
-Alongside this, the role will provide training and support for staff at properties to effectively use the resources.
+Alongside this, the role will provide training and support for staff at properties to effectively use the resources and equipment.

 KEY RESPONSIBILITIES AND ACCOUNTABILITIES